heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 The API is based on the CRUD pattern.
 It has the following operations:

-- Create a new user
+- Create a new user.
-- Get many users that you can filter by first name and/or last name
+- Get many users that you can filter by first name and/or last name.
-- Get one user by its ID
+- Get one user by its ID.
-- Update a user
+- Update a user.
-- Delete a user
+- Delete a user.

 Users are also able to login and logout.
 They can also access their profile to validate their information using a cookie.